jokergoo/circlize_book/book/13-chord-diagram-simple.md

 relations between objects by links.
 See examples in http://circos.ca/intro/tabular_visualization/.
 The name of such plot is called [Chord diagram](http://en.wikipedia.org/wiki/Chord_diagram).
-In **circlize**, it is easy to plot Chord diagram in a straightforward or customized way.
+In **circlize**, it is easy to plot Chord diagram in a straightforward or in a highly customized way.

 There are two data formats that represent relations, either adjacency matrix or adjacency list.
 In adjacency matrix, value in $i^{th}$ row and $j^{th}$